The Essential Data Center Relocation Checklist

 ✓ DBAs and application administrators check services

-✓ QA team tests all applications and certifies the environment
+✓ QA team tests all applications and certifies the data center environment

-Minimize downtime and risk by testing backups in advance of your relocation.
+Minimize downtime and risk by testing backups in advance of your data center relocation.
 Identify and follow the proper steps for your environment.

-✓ Know and test how you would restore the data in the new data center should things go awry
+✓ Be aware of possible relocation risks and test how you would restore the data in the new data center should things go awry

 ✓ Be ready with media and license keys for installing backup server client software if needed